“Why Can’t I Just Do This in Microsoft Fabric?”

 Data Movement Centralized into OneLake Federated, data stays where it lives

-Architecture Model Centralized Federated-first
+Architecture Model Centralized Federated and centralized

 Human Effort Required High (hard-coded meaning) Low (human-in-the-loop validation)